gc1644/cats/README.md

 Staging all changes.
 Creating a commit.
 Pushing the branch to GitHub.
-Preparing the repository for a Pull Request 🦈
+Preparing the repository for a Pull Request (I swear it's not for farming Pull Shark 🦈)

 ### Makefile